robconery/fractured-monkey/README.md

 This uses the [tootctl accounts create](https://docs.joinmastodon.org/admin/tootctl/#accounts-create) and the `web` container to create an account with the `Owner` role which you can use to login to your instance.
 We usually output the result of this elsewhere (e.g. `~/admin.txt`) during VM setup so that we can access it later.

+### setup-admin-txt

+Outputs the result of setup-admin to `admin.txt` in the current directory.

 ### rollback

 Will run `docker compose down` to remove any running containers, and remove `caddy/`, `mastodon/`, which are mounted into the containers, as well as `.env.production and `.env.caddy`.

 ### all

-Runs the entire series of `rollback run-postgres config setup-db setup-admin run`.
+Runs the entire series of `rollback run-postgres config setup-db setup-admin-txt run`.

 ## Notes